ajohnsonbuck/StrandMath/README.md

           5'-TTCATTTTCTCCAAGGAGCTTTTTTTTTTT-3'

+### Conversion between DNA, RNA, and LNA
+Conversion is handled by the methods Strand.toDNA(), .toRNA(), and .toLNA()
+     % Convert to RNA version of sequence B and show result B.toRNA.print;
+          5'-rUrUrCrArUrUrUrUrCrUrCrCrArArGrGrArGrCrUrUrUrUrUrUrUrUrUrUrU-3'

 ### Reverse complements are created with the `'` operator
      % Create a new strand C that is the reverse complement of A C = A';